-Learning how to manage your mail is a surprisingly daunting organizing task because you can't just visually organize mail, you've got to read and touch every document in order to file or discard.
-The best route to solid management is to cut down on the amount of paper coming into your home.
-Read on for how to manage mail in four steps.
+Learning how to manage your mail is a surprisingly daunting organizational task because you can't just visually organize mail; you've got to read and touch every document in order to file or discard.
+That said, the best way to start is to jump in and do it now.

 01 of 05